foreztgump/CTF_WriteUp/Tryhackme/The Marketplace/readme.md

 Can you take advantage of this and will you be able to gain root access on his server?" - THM

-##### *Before we start, I have to apologize for the host IP address.
+##### *Before we start, I apologize for the host IP address.
 It is all over the place.
 I let the room timeout twice while working on this room and writing this writeup.*

 #### Recon
 We can start with nmap scan command: